kozistr/kozistr.github.io/_posts/about.md

 - Developed the card & bank account transaction category classification models, designed _light-weight purpose_ for the low latency. (now on service)
   - **In A/B (online)** test (statistically significant `p-value < 0.05`)
     - **\*Accuracy** : improved **about 25 ~ 30%p**
-- Developed the RESTful API server to serve deep learning model (utilized k8s and open source project)
+- Developed the RESTful API server to serve (general purpose) machine learning models.
+  - Deployed & managed with K8s, utilized open source project.
+  - Utilized inference-aware framework to reduce the latency.
   - zero failure rate (**0** 40x, 50x errors)
 - Developed the classification model for forecasting possibility of loan overdue.